Ryan-Bui/DATA3402_Spring_2022_Project/README.md

     *  Input: images of flowers ranging from (192x192 pixel jpegs) to (512x512 pixel jpegs) each stored in TFRecord format
   * Size: The size of the data is 5.15GB
   * Instances (Train, Test, Validation Split): 2753 training images, 7382 for testing, 3712 for validation
+  * Note: The data is not here is this repo because it would've taken to long to upload it.
+When you are using the kaggle notebooks you dont actually need to download the dataset onto your computer anyway.

 #### Data Visualization